Evaluating Learning Congestion control Schemes for LEO Constellations: Introduction

-More broadly, LEO satellite networks present considerable challenges in the design of efficient data transport and congestion control, and this is due to the constant change in the topology and routing paths \cite{delay_not_an_option}, and rain fade \cite{rain_fade}.
-These, in turn, result in (1) \textit{non-congestive latency variation and loss}, (2) \textit{transient hotspots} with associated latency inflation and packet loss, and (3) \textit{soft and hard handovers} with associated loss of connectivity and, potentially, packet loss.
-Existing LEO satellite networks utilise a \textit{+Grid} topology \cite{network_topology_design_at_27000kmh}, where each satellite is equipped with four fixed laser inter-satellite links (ISL).
-Two of those links are used for connecting to satellites in adjacent orbits and the other two for connecting to the closest satellites on the same orbital plane.
-Although these inter-satellite links remain fixed, links between orbiting satellites and ground stations or user terminals constantly change \cite{hypatia}.
-These handovers can disrupt data transmission and induce packet loss \cite{satcp}.
-In addition, the constant movement of satellites causes variations in propagation delay because of the fluctuating distances between satellites and ground stations, as well as between satellites.
-Paths may follow a bent-pipe (BP) structure which can also introduce significant latency fluctuations \cite{valentine_developing_2021,ma_network_2023}.
-Finally, shortest-path routing over the LEO mesh can lead to traffic hotspots \cite{21st_century_space_race}, particularly along high-demand routes arising from the mesh topology and uneven user distribution \cite{leoroutingchallanges}.
-Rain fade can cause signal attenuation, resulting in slower data rates, increased latency, or temporary service interruptions \cite{rain_fade}.
+Existing LEO constellations commonly employ a \textit{+Grid} topology \cite{network_topology_design_at_27000kmh}, in which each satellite maintains four fixed laser inter-satellite links (ISLs): two to satellites in adjacent orbital planes and two to the nearest neighbours within the same plane.
+While these ISLs are fixed, the access links between satellites and ground stations or user terminals change continually as satellites move overhead \cite{hypatia}.
+This continual re-association triggers frequent handovers that can interrupt ongoing transmissions and induce packet loss \cite{satcp}.
+At the same time, satellite motion changes the end-to-end propagation distance, both between satellites and between satellites and the ground, leading to \textit{non-congestive} delay variation; when paths instead follow a bent-pipe (BP) structure, these latency swings can be amplified \cite{valentine_developing_2021,ma_network_2023}.
+Routing decisions further interact with this dynamism: shortest-path routing over the LEO mesh can concentrate traffic onto a subset of links, creating \textit{transient hotspots} (especially along high-demand corridors shaped by uneven user distributions) that inflate queuing delay and increase loss \cite{21st_century_space_race,leoroutingchallanges}.
+Finally, rain fade can cause signal attenuation, resulting in slower data rates, increased latency, or temporary service interruptions \cite{rain_fade}.

+Various handover-aware transport solutions have been proposed to mitigate the disruption caused by frequent handovers.
+Broadly, these approaches aim to detect (or anticipate) handover events and adapt the sender’s behaviour to avoid excessive non-congestive loss.
+SaTCP \cite{satcp} and StarQUIC \cite{starquic} freeze the congestion window around handover periods, whereas the latest development, LeoCC \cite{leocc}, takes a more dynamic approach by explicitly accounting for LEO-induced path reconfigurations and resetting stale bottleneck estimates so the sender can quickly re-tune its rate to the new delay/capacity conditions.
+Although effective for the specific handover scenarios they target, these designs often come with drawbacks that have not yet been explored.